-1 This variable is used only by the OLT encryption key activation process (see 11.6.2.4), where it 2 causes the replacement of the initial (ephemeral) key by the session key as soon as the first session 3 key is distributed to the ONU (i.e., without waiting for the key lifetime interval to expire).
-If the encryption entity ee is associated with an ONU object, this variable is set to true by the 4 5 OLT OAM client after the first session key was distributed to the ONU and its reception and processing was acknowledged by the ONU (see step 4 in 11.2.3).
-This variable is reset to false 6 7 on read.
-8 If the encryption entity ee is associated with a multicast LLID object, this variable is equal to false at all times.
-9 10 initialKeyReady[ee] 11 TYPE: boolean 12 This variable is used only by the OLT encryption key activation process (see 11.6.2.4), where it causes the encryption entity ee to start encrypting traffic in the downstream direction.
-13 14 If the encryption entity ee is associated with an ONU object, this variable is set to true by the 15 OLT OAM client after the initial (ephemeral) key was calculated and stored in the array keys as element keys [ee] [0].
+This variable is used only by the OLT encryption key activation process (see 11.6.2.4), where it causes the replacement of the initial (ephemeral) key by the session key as soon as the first session key is distributed to the ONU (i.e., without waiting for the key lifetime interval to expire).

+- If the encryption entity ee is associated with an ONU object, this variable is set to true by the OLT OAM client after the first session key was distributed to the ONU and its reception and processing was acknowledged by the ONU (see step 4 in 11.2.3).
+This variable is reset to false on read. - 41 If the encryption entity ee is associated with a multicast LLID object, this variable is equal to 42 false at all times.

+1 initialKeyReady[ee]

+2 TYPE: boolean

+3 4 This variable is used only by the OLT encryption key activation process (see 11.6.2.4), where it causes the encryption entity ee to start encrypting traffic in the downstream direction.

+5 6 7 8 If the encryption entity ee is associated with an ONU object, this variable is set to true by the OLT OAM client after the initial (ephemeral) key was calculated and stored in the array keys as element keys[ee][0].
 The derivation of the initial key is described in 11.3.
+This variable is reset to false on read.

+9 10 11 12 In- If the encryption entity ee is associated with a multicast LLID, this variable is set to true by the OLT OAM client after the first session key was distributed to all ONUs in a multicast group and its reception and processing was acknowledged by every ONU.
+This variable is reset to false on read.

+13 keys[E][2]

+14 TYPE: array of encryption keys

-This variable is 16 17 reset to false on read.
-18 If the encryption entity ee is associated with a multicast LLID, this variable is set to true by the 19 OLT OAM client after the first session key was distributed to all ONUs in a multicast group and 20 its reception and processing was acknowledged by every ONU.
-This variable is reset to false on 21 read.
-22 keys[E][2] 23 TYPE: array of encryption keys 24 keys [E] [2] is a two-dimensional array representing the stored encryption keys.
-The array size 25 is $E \times 2$ , where E represents the total number encryption entities, with two values stored for each entity - the currently-active key and the key to be activated next.
-The value of E for the OLT 26 $(E{OLT})$ is defined in 11.8.1 and its value for the ONU $(E{ONU})$ is defined in 11.8.2.
-2.7 28 The key values are written into the keys [E] [2] array by the Security function of the OAM 29 Client as the end result of the Session Key Distribution Protocol (see 11.5).
-The Session Key 30 Activation protocol stat diagrams have a read-only access to this array.
-31 keyInterval[ee] 32 TYPE: integer 33 This variable represents an interval of time between updating the encryption keys (i.e., a key 34 lifetime) for encryption entity ee.
-The value of this variable is provisioned to the OLT by the 35 NMS, subject to constraints listed in 11.8.3. receivedEncrypted[ee] 36 37 TYPE: boolean 38 This variable indicates whether the received envelope, whose LLID value maps to the encryption entity ee, is encrypted or not.
-In the OLT and in the ONU, the value of this variable is derived 39 40 from the EncEnabled field of the received envelope headers.
+15 16 17 18 keys [E] [2] is a two-dimensional array representing the stored encryption keys.
+The array size is $E \times 2$, where E represents the total number encryption entities, with two values stored for each entity - the currently-active key and the key to be activated next.
+The value of E for the OLT (E {OLT}) is defined in 11.8.1 and its value for the ONU (E {ONU}) is defined in 11.8.2.

+19 20 21 The key values are written into the keys[E][2] array by the Security function of the OAM Client as the end result of the Session Key Distribution Protocol (see 11.5).
+The Session Key Activation protocol stat diagrams have a read-only access to this array.

+22 keyInterval[ee]

+23 TYPE: integer

+24 25 26 This variable represents an interval of time between updating the encryption keys (i.e., a key lifetime) for encryption entity ee .
+The value of this variable is provisioned to the OLT by the NMS, subject to constraints listed in 11.8.3.

+27 receivedEncrypted[ee]

+28 TYPE: boolean

+29 30 31 This variable indicates whether the received envelope, whose LLID value maps to the encryption entity ee , is encrypted or not.
+In the OLT and in the ONU, the value of this variable is derived from the EncEnabled field of the received envelope headers.

+32 RxEQ[ch]

+33 TYPE: EQ

+34 35 This variable represents an envelope quantum (EQ) received and stored in the EnvRx buffer of the MCRS on channel ch (see IEEE Std 802.3, 143.3.4).